awsdocs/aws-glue-developer-guide/doc_source/schema-registry-gs.md

 ### Deleting a Schema<a name="schema-registry-gs7a"></a>

-You may want to delete a schema when it will no longer be used within a registry, using the AWS management console, or the [DeleteSchema Action](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-DeleteSchema) API\.
+You may want to delete a schema when it will no longer be used within a registry, using the AWS Management Console, or the [DeleteSchema Action \(Python: delete\_schema\)](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-DeleteSchema) API\.

 Deleting one or more schemas is a permanent action that cannot be undone\.
 Make sure that the schema or schemas are no longer needed\.

-To delete a schema from the registry, call the [DeleteSchema Action](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-DeleteSchema) API, specifying the `SchemaId` structure to identify the schema\.
+To delete a schema from the registry, call the [DeleteSchema Action \(Python: delete\_schema\)](aws-glue-api-schema-registry-api.md#aws-glue-api-schema-registry-api-DeleteSchema) API, specifying the `SchemaId` structure to identify the schema\.

 For example: